Panama Banking Licence

 The financiera would have to be a local operation with a properly staffed office.

-There are Non-Banking Financial Companies as an Offshore Banking Alternative that are far easier to open, have few requirements, very little paid-in capital and do not carry the same expense and risk as an offshore bank formation and can be formed in days rather than months.
+There are Non-Banking Financial Companies as a Banking Alternative that are far easier to open, have few requirements, very little paid-in capital and do not carry the same expense and risk as a bank formation and can be formed in days rather than months.